wp-plugins/google-analytics-post-pageviews/readme.txt

 3. Configure from the new Post Pageviews Settings submenu

 == Changelog ==

+= 1.2.5 =
+* Avoid unnecessary API calls when the post is not published.

 = 1.2.4 =
 * Improved Views column in Posts list.